 Lee Bender is the co-author of the book, “Pressing Israel: Media Bias Exposed From A-Z;” author of dozens of published articles; co-founder of the website www.factsonisrael.com; and co-president of the Zionist Organization of America-Philadelphia Chapter.

-Naphtali Perlberger, who is a vice president of ZOA-Philadelphia, is an author of several books and numerous articles, and is a motivational and spiritual speaker.
+Naphtali Perlberger, who serves as a vice president of ZOA-Philadelphia, is an author of several books and numerous articles, and a motivational and spiritual speaker.

 Executive director of ZOA-Philadelphia Steve Feldman contributed to this article.

 JNS serves as the central hub for a thriving community of readers who appreciate the invaluable context our coverage offers on Israel and their Jewish world.